 Storage/Leftovers: Store leftovers tightly covered in the refrigerator for 3-4 days.
 Reheat gently on the stove, adding additional chicken broth, if needed, to thin the texture.

-See the FAQ’s in the article above for substitutions and make-ahead recommendations.
+See the Variations section in the article above for substitutions.

 Nutrition Estimate